aalampatil/learn-backend/ReadNotes.md

 ***************************************************************************

-getAllVideos controller can be enhanced by adding count of video, null check for videos, index and cahing ? will read more about this
+-getAllVideos controller can be enhanced by adding count of video, null check for videos, index and cahing ? will read more about this

+-Subscriber Count of a channel = Find all the document of that channel(basically a user) created and count

+-Subscribed to Channels = find all the documents of a subscriber(obviously a user) with different channels